Berardinux/Linux-OVPN/docs/openvpn-master/doc/man-sections/generic-options.rst

   Change process priority after initialization (``n`` greater than 0 is lower priority, ``n`` less than zero is higher priority).

+--persist-key
+  Don't re-read key files across :code:`SIGUSR1` or ``--ping-restart``.

+  This option can be combined with ``--user`` to allow restarts triggered by the :code:`SIGUSR1` signal.
+Normally if you drop root privileges in OpenVPN, the daemon cannot be restarted since it will now be unable to re-read protected key files.

+  This option solves the problem by persisting keys across :code:`SIGUSR1` resets, so they don't need to be re-read.

 --providers providers
   Load the list of (OpenSSL) providers.
 This is mainly useful for using an external provider for key management like tpm2-openssl or to load the